TBD9rain/quick_ref/git.md

 ## From an existing repository

-To clone an existing repository from internet or a local path:
+To clone an existing repository from the internet or a local path:
 ```
 git clone [-b <branch>] [--] <repository_path> [<path>]
 ```